What You’ll Learn 📊

 Monitor your published channel

 Your published simulated channel is now up and running.
-The next step is to subscribe to it (i.e., read the data).
-Since both the Subscriber and Publisher are configured to the same broker URL/IP, your simulated channel should now be visible in the Subscriber tab of the Historian Client.
+The next step is to subscribe to it (i.e., to read the data).
+Since both the Subscriber and Publisher are configured with the same broker URL/IP, your simulated channel should now appear in the Subscriber tab of the Historian Client.

-To subscribe to your simulated channel, locate it in the channels list and enable it by clicking the button in the "Used" column.
-Once the button switches to "Subscribe," you will begin fetching data from the publisher through the broker in real time.
+To subscribe to your simulated channel, locate it in the channel list and enable it by clicking the button in the "Used" column.
+Once the button changes to "Subscribe," you will begin receiving data from the publisher through the broker in real time.

 Visualize subscribed channel in DewesoftX